Kiyoshiakira/ScriptScribblerFS/README.md

     *   Click **Add domain**.
     *   Enter `localhost` and click **Add**.
 This is essential for local development.

-3.  **Check Firestore Rules:** Ensure your `firestore.rules` are deployed and allow the signed-in user to read and write the necessary documents.
+3.  **Check Firestore Rules:** Ensure your `firestore.rules` are deploed and allow the signed-in user to read and write the necessary documents.
 An incorrect rule can cause data fetches to fail silently.
 You can check for `FirebaseError: Missing or insufficient permissions` in the browser console.

 4.  **Check API Keys:** Ensure your `GEMINI_API_KEY` in `.env.local` is correct.
 While the app should disable AI features gracefully, a misconfiguration could potentially cause issues.